| |

 Shirley Family.
 My grandmother

-daily gives me our family history, but being ninety-seven years
+Daily gives me our family history, but being ninety-seven years

 of age, her once fine memory is somewhat impaired.
 I write the